liliankasem/logicapps/README.md

 ### Azure Pipelines

-The `.pipelines` folder contains examples of of how to deploy both the container version and the normal version of the logic app.
+The `.pipelines` folder contains examples of how to deploy both the container version and the normal version of the logic app.

 #### IaC Pipeline